ChristopheBrown/HASH/README.md

 * Clone this repo
 * Open "gpu/sha256.py" and modify the "files" array in __main__ to run the code with whichever files you like.
 Large files will take longer
 * Run "python sha256.py"
 * Optional, modify the matplotlib code at the bottom to produce graphs.
+By default, the plot for the execution time of the copy phase will display.
+More details are in the included PDF.

 Useful links in making this: